propi/rdfrules/README.md

 RDFRules is divided into five main modules.
 They are:
  - [Scala API](core): It is sutable for Scala programmers and for use RDFRules as a framework to invoke mining processes from Scala code.
- - [Java API](java): Similar to Scala API but adapted for Java programmers.
- - [Web Service](http): It is suitable for modular web-based applications and remote access via HTTP.
+ - [Web Service or Batch Processing](http): It is suitable for modular web-based applications and remote access via HTTP.
+Individual tasks can be also started in batch processing mode without any user interactions.
  - [GUI](gui): It is suitable for anyone who wants to use the tool quickly and easily without any needs for further programming.
- - [Experiments](experiments): This module contains some examples using Scala and Java APIs.
+ - [Experiments](experiments): This module contains some examples using Scala API.
 There is also a script for the complex benchmark comparing RDFRules with the original AMIE+ implementation using several threads and mining modes.
 Some results of performed experiments are placed in the [results](experiments/results) folder.

- Detailed information about these modules with deployment instructions are described in their subfolders...
+ Detailed information about these modules with deployment instructions are described in their subfolders.

  ### Quick and easy run of RDFRules

- 1. Clone or download this github repository, or download and unpack the latest [release](https://github.com/propi/rdfrules/releases) in the .zip format
+ 1. Download the latest [release](https://github.com/propi/rdfrules/releases) in the .zip format (currently v1.6.0) and unpack it into a folder.
- 2. Go to the RDFRules home directory (with /bin, /webapp and /lib folders) and run RDFRules HTTP API
+ 2. Go to the unpacked RDFRules home folder (with /bin, /webapp and /lib folders) and run RDFRules HTTP API
     - On Linux: ```sh bin/main```
     - On Windows: ```.\bin\main.bat```
- 3. Open ```./webapp/index.html``` in a modern Internet browser
+ 3. Open GUI via ```http://localhost:8851/``` or ```./webapp/index.html``` in a modern Internet browser.

+### Batch processing

+If you need to run an RDFRules task as a scheduled job then define a json task (read more about task definitions in the [http](http) submodule), save it to a file and run the process by following command:
+- On Linux: ```sh bin/main task.json```
+- On Windows: ```.\bin\main.bat task.json```

+A result in the json format is printed into stdout with other logs.
+If you need to export the json result into a separated file without logs, define a second argument as a file target path.
+- On Linux: ```sh bin/main task.json result.json```
+- On Windows: ```.\bin\main.bat task.json result.json```

  ## Design and Architecture

 ![RDFRules main processes](rdfrules-processes.png)

-The architecture of the RDFRules core is composed of four main data abstractions: RdfGraph, RdfDataset, Index and RuleSet.
+The architecture of the RDFRules core is composed of five main data abstractions: RDFGraph, RDFDataset, Index, Ruleset and Prediction.
 These objects are gradually created during processing of RDF data and rule mining.
 Each object consists of several operations which either *transform* the current object or perform some *action* to create an output.
 Hence, these operations are classied as transformations or actions.

 ![RDFRules main processes](rdfrules-abstractions.png)

 ### Transformations
 Any transformation is a lazy operation that converts the current data object to another.
-For example a transformation in the RdfDataset object creates either a new RdfDataset or an Index object.
+For example a transformation in the RDFDataset object creates either a new RDFDataset or an Index object.

 ### Actions

-An action operation applies all pre-dened transformations on the current and previous objects, and processes (transformed) input data to create a desired output such as rules, histograms, triples, statistics etc. Compared to transformations, actions may load data into memory and perform time-consuming operations.
+An action operation applies all pre-defined transformations on the current and previous objects, and processes (transformed) input data to create a desired output such as rules, histograms, triples, statistics etc. Compared to transformations, actions may load data into memory and perform time-consuming operations.

 ### Caching